← Math & statistics

 What is a remainder?

 The remainder is the amount left over after dividing.
-If the remainder is 0, the dividend is exactly divisible by the divisor.
+If it is 0, the division comes out exactly.

 How does the calculator detect repeating decimals?